 It will also provide travel companionship (if you want to), which removes the fear of feeling lonely that many solo travelers initially had!

-G-Adventures is an amazing small-group tour company operating in Cuba, getting you the best Cuba experiences in multi-day tours in a safe framework – and also probably new friends!
+G-Adventures is an amazing small-group tour company operating in Cuba, getting you the best tour experiences in multi-day tours in a safe framework – and also probably new friends!

-They have a variety of tours with different focuses and duration and great reviews across the board, that all receive amazing reviews from former travelers.
+They have a variety of tours with different focuses and durations and great reviews across the board, all of which receive amazing reviews from former travelers.

 So, Who Will Compliment You On The Streets In Cuba?